hankthemason/knowyourcops.nyc/README.md

 ## Data source

 All relevant data was downloaded from [Pro Publica's data store](https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers).
-You can read about how the data was retrieved and and some historical context about its release [here](https://projects.propublica.org/nypd-ccrb/#about).
+You can read about how the data was retrieved and read some historical context about its release [here](https://projects.propublica.org/nypd-ccrb/#about).

 ## License